Superseded - Quarantine for International Arrivals Direction (No. 3)

 must not permit any other person to enter the nominated premises unless that other person:

-enters the nominated premises to provide emergency, medical or other essential care to a person residing in the nominated premises including a COVID-19 test; or
+enters the nominated premises to provide emergency, medical or other essential care to a person residing in the nominated premises; or

 must quarantine in a nominated premises with a parent, guardian or other responsible adult if the person is an unaccompanied minor.